 - Communicate with your classroom interpreter; let them know your preferred mode of communication on the first day of class.
 Work with the interpreter to establish needed signs in advanced classes and labs.

 - When concerns arise, approach or contact your service provider via email or in person at an appropriate time, but not during class.
 Communicate with the interpreter/transcriber to try to find a resolution.
-If the problem is not resolved, contact the Coordinator for Interpreting and Speech to Text Services to discuss the issues with your interpreter/transcriber.
+If the problem is not resolved, contact the Communication Access Coordinator to discuss the issues with your interpreter/transcriber.

 We currently have three locations for videophones for student/public use.